aditi01403/tokensol.sol/README.md

 This is a solidity program in which I have explained the normal mint and burn functions to create a new token.
 Solidity is a smart contract language used to create smart contracts which can be executed by themselves, solidity is used for smart contracts made in solidity.
+This program helps to understand some basics of the solidity to learn more about the smart contracts.

 # Description